31st July 2017

 The marina is home to 85 berths for vessels up to 60 metres long, ideal for yachts, whilst larger boats and ships tend to anchor just outside the main harbour.
 Just steps away from clubs, bars and casinos, Ibiza Magna is a prime location for those visiting the White Isle by boat.
 The old town is also a popular destination for the thousands of tourists who descend on the island every year, as it’s known to represent the more traditional side of Ibiza in comparison to busier resorts such as San Antonio.

 Ibiza Magna is located at the foot of Dalt Vila (“upper town”), a UNESCO World Heritage Site which is a maze of cobbled streets and traditional whitewashed houses.
 It’s here that you’ll find the castle that stands over the town, along with a cathedral, monastery, and several museums.
 From the highest accessible point of Dalt Vila, there are spectacular views over the town and the marina, where you can see the incredible boats and cruise ships contrast against the bright turquoise sea.

 There are many bars and restaurants situated around the marina, where you can sit and admire the views after exploring the old town.
 If you’re not staying in Ibiza Town itself, there’s a regular bus service that makes it an easy day trip from many of the resorts.
-Flights to Ibiza in September start from just £44.00, when the season will still be in full swing.
+Flights to Ibiza in September are cheaper than in the summer, and the season will still be in full swing.